Earned value management guide

 Budget at Completion (BAC) | Total project budget. | None |

-Planned Value (PV)/ Budgeted Cost for Work Scheduled (BCWS) | How much money you had planned to spend by now. | None |
+Planned Value (PV)/ Budgeted Cost for Work Scheduled (BCWS) | Planned budget assigned to scheduled work. | None |

-Earned Value (EV)/ Budgeted Cost for Work Performed (BCWP) | The amount of work that has been completed up to a certain point, measured in a unit of currency. | None |
+Earned Value (EV)/ Budgeted Cost for Work Performed (BCWP) | Earned monetary value of performed work. | None |

-Actual Cost (AC)/ Actual Cost of Work Performed (ACWP) | How much money was actually spent by now. | None |
+Actual Cost (AC)/ Actual Cost of Work Performed (ACWP) | Actual expense of performed work. | None |

 Cost Variance (CV) | Difference between EV and AC. | CV = EV – AC |